jaycoskey/Ontologies/Crime_README.md

 MFrag       | MEBN Fragment (influences among clusters of related random variables) MSBN        | Multiply-Sanctioned Bayesian Networks OOBN        | Object-Oriented Bayesian Networks
+---
+OWL Full    | If you are unconcerned about performance of automated reasoning OWL DL      | A decidable subset of OWL (Full) based on Description Logics OWL Lite    | A subset of OWL (Full)
+---
-OWL 2 / Full| If you are unconcerned about performance of automated reasoning OWL 2 / EL  | Optimized for inference of relationships (polynomial time) OWL 2 / QL  | Optimized for quantity of instance data, & for running atop a relational DB OWL 2 / RL  | Optimized for running on a traditional business rules engine OWL-DL      | A decidable subset of OWL based on Description Logics P-SHOQ(D)   | A probabilistic extension of SHOQ(D) SHOQ(D)     | A descriptive logic comparable with OWL SSBN        | Situation-specific Bayesian network
+OWL EL      | Optimized for inference of relationships (polynomial time) OWL QL      | Optimized for quantity of instance data, & for running atop a relational DB OWL RL      | Optimized for running on a traditional business rules engine
+---
+P-SHOQ(D)   | A probabilistic extension of SHOQ(D)
+SHOQ(D)     | A descriptive logic comparable with OWL SSBN        | Situation-specific Bayesian network